-My name is Ella Stolwerk, and I am very excited to be your President for 2018.
+My name is Lina Kim and I am your President for 2019.

-AULSS also plays an important advocacy role for law students.
-Alongside the close relationship we maintain with other groups on the law campus, we also have a working relationship with the Faculty of Law and University Council.
-We have signed a memorandum of understanding with the Auckland University Students Association (AUSA), and we are a voting member of the New Zealand Law Student’s Association.
+AULSS also plays an important advocacy role as a voting member of the New Zealand Law Student’s Association.
+We maintain a working relationship with the Faculty of Law and have signed a memorandum of understanding with the Auckland University Students Association.

 Administrative Vice President

 My name is Ashleigh Jonkers and I am very excited to be your Administration Vice President for AULSS for 2019!
 I am heading into my fourth year of law and commerce this year.

 I would like to focus this year on creating a community atmosphere in the law school, where there is something for everyone to get involved in and also feel represented and supported.

 My role involves a lot of behind the scenes admin and helping out Lina (President) along with the other portfolios.
 The key things that I am in charge of organising this year are Part II Law Camp and the Law Ball, which are both events that I am really looking forward to!

 I can’t wait to see what this year has in store for everyone, and to meet you all.
 If you have any questions or concerns, please contact me on firstname.lastname@example.org.
 Otherwise, feel free to approach me, you’re likely to find me attempting (lol) to study in the Dave.

 Hey everyone!
 We’re Jodie and Yvonne and we are really excited to be your EVPs for 2019.
 We are your reliable and conscientious advocates on all education, wellbeing and careers matters.